-Cherating Beach Cherating Beach has long been a favourite holiday destination, with Club Med to the south and the tidal Pak Siak River to the north.
-Its meanders created our site on a long spit of land where the beach is backed by coastal forest and the river behind, and every effort was made to protect such a beautiful natural asset.
-Guests have the opportunity to see coastal birds like southern pied hornbills, giant sea eagles and tiny forest species.
-A highlight is the family of sea otters in the river, that occasionally play long games of catch with our dogs.
+Cherating Beach has long been a favourite holiday destination, with Club Med to the south and the tidal Pak Siak River to the north.
+The meanders of the river created the site of the Kasturi Resort on a long spit of land, backed by coastal forest and the river behind.
+Every effort was made to protect this beautiful natural asset.

-The beach is endlessly fascinating, perfect for early morning or evening low tide walks.
+The golden-sand beach is endlessly fascinating, perfect for early morning or evening low tide walks.
 The stars are amazing, and it’s a special treat to see a full moon rise above the sea.
-The east coast is hardly ever affected by ‘haze’, and it’s a rare day when there is no sea breeze to make life perfect.
+The East Coast is seldom affected by ‘haze’, and it’s a rare day when there is no sea breeze to make life perfect.

 There is no lifeguard on duty, and the sea can be rough, especially during the monsoon, so we advise guests to take care when swimming.
 Sometimes a game of tag with the waves is enough!

 While we don’t have the luxury of a coral reef, an abudance of fish are out there beyond the breakers, and Pantai Chendor draws local fishermen in their small prahu, who can be seen off the beach most mornings casting their nets.
 The beach is renowned for catching stingray, and our staff can provide you with fishing tackle if you’re a fan!

 Further up the beach, on the far side of the river and accessible by car from Jalan Pantai Chendor, is the Rimbun Dahan Turtle Hatchery, where we support the conservation of endangered sea turtles and native terrapins.